NativeScript/docs-v7/ui/list-view.md

 ### Customizing List View

 The most common customization of ListView control is customizing the item template.
 Everything inside `<template>` tag will be used as item template and will be generated for each item.
 Another possible customization is connected with creation of a different item.
 Usually with a pure NativeScript application `itemLoading` event could be used to accomplish such customization.
-Unfortunately this event cannot be used with NativeScript-Angular 2 app, since NativeScript-Angular plugin uses this event to create Angular2 view which will be inserted into Angular2 virtual dom.
-However NativeScript-Angular ListView component provides an option to customize the created Angular2 view before adding it to visual tree.
+Unfortunately this event cannot be used with NativeScript-Angular 2 app, since NativeScript-Angular plugin uses this event to create Angular 2 view which will be inserted into Angular 2 virtual dom.
+However NativeScript-Angular ListView component provides an option to customize the created Angular 2 view before adding it to visual tree.
 This option is available via `setupItemView` event.
 Here is a small example how to use this event:

 ```XML
 <GridLayout rows="*">